 A Shareholder holding Shares in one Fund may exchange such Shares for Shares of the same class and currency of any of the other Funds described in this Prospectus or certain Select Funds offered by the Manager or its affiliates under a separate prospectus.
-In addition, Class NU Shares of the Funds may be exchanged for Class A Shares of Scotia Money Market Fund.
 Upon exchange, the redemption of the Shares held by the investor will occur and the redemption proceeds will be applied to subscribe for Shares in the other Fund or Select Fund, as applicable.
 Following the exchange of Shares, the number of Shares held by the investor will change since each Class of Shares of the Funds and Select Funds involved has a different Net Asset Value per Class.
-Following the exchange of Shares of a Fund into the shares of a Select Fund, the fees, terms and conditions set out in the prospectus for such Select Fund will apply to your acquisition, ownership and redemption of shares of a Select Fund.
+Following the exchange of Shares of a Fund into the shares of a Select Fund, the fees, terms and conditions set out in the prospectus for such Select Fund.
 Administrative charges or sales fees may be charged on such transactions with Funds and/or Select Funds.